 Dr. Singh received his PhD in mechanical engineering from the University of Pennsylvania in 1972, a masters in engineering mechanics, also from Penn in 1969; and a BS in mechanical engineering from the Ranchi University in India in 1967.

 Dr. Singh serves on several corporate boards including the Nuclear Energy Institute, the Board of Overseers, School of Engineering and Applied Science of the University of Pennsylvania and Holtec International.

 HARVEY A. SNYDER, MD, is an Attending Physician in the Division of Cardiology, Department of Medicine, at Cooper University Health Care, with a teaching appointment at the University of Medicine and Dentistry/Robert Wood Johnson Medical School at Camden.
 He also holds privileges at West Jersey Hospital/Marlton and Camden Divisions and Hahnemann University Hospital in Philadelphia.

 Dr. Snyder is a Diplomate of the American Board of Internal Medicine; a Diplomate of the American Board of Internal Medicine/Cardiovascular Disease and Interventional Cardiology; and a member of the American College of Physicians and American Medical Association.

 Mr. Driscoll's many civic activities have included associations with the Haddonfield Board of Education, the Camden County Guidance Center, and Planned Parenthood-Greater Camden.
-He is presently serving as Chairman of the Board of Trustees of The Coriell Institute of Medical Research.
-His long service to Cooper includes thirteen years as Chairman of the Board of Trustees.
+He is presently serving as Chairman of the Board of Trustees of the Coriell Institute of Medical Research.
+His long service to Cooper includes 13 years as Chairman of the Board of Trustees.